DavidSilveraGabriel/The-blockchain-dev-resources/README.md

 → Which programming language is used to write smart contracts?
   * Solidity
 → What is a DAO?
+  * A Decentralized Autonomous Organization or DAO, also called a Decentralized Autonomous Enterprise or DAC
+  * is an organization that is run through rules encoded in computer programs called smart contracts.
 → What is DeFi?

 → What are wallets? why are they used?